vladimirkanchev/haystack-train-rag/README.md

 ## Python Packages Used

-Some of the python packages which are part of our project:
+Some of the python packages which are used for our project are the following:

 - datasets 2.19
 - fastapi 0.111